GIVING BACK+ETHICS

 Supplier Info:

 Good ethics was an absolute non-negotiable for me.
 All of my yarns are mulesing free.
-I carefully consider the ethics of my suppliers on the workers involved in the milling and am happy to say I chose to support a small business that treats its workers fairly and kindly, and cares about their impact on the environment, and also frequently supports charities.
+I carefully consider the ethics of my suppliers on the workers involved in the milling and am happy to say I chose to support three small businesses, each has been very forward about their ethics, with certifications to prove they treat workers fairly and kindly, and care about their impact on the environment, and one also frequently supports charities.

-Superwash: yes, the treatment is not the prettiest.
-The wool is treated with chlorine to keep the fibers from sticking to themselves/ felting.
+Superwash: Done Responsibly- The wool is treated with chlorine to keep the fibers from sticking to themselves/ felting.
 BUT!
 All water in this process is thoroughly filtered before going back into the world, to the point the water is "cleaner than tap water".

 All yarns are held to the highest OEKO-TEKS standard and are EU FLOWER endorsed.